 Tax Consequences to the Company.
-There will be no tax consequences to the Company except that it will be entitled to a deduction when a participant has compensation income upon a disqualifying disposition.
+There will be no tax consequences to the Company except that we will be entitled to a deduction when a participant has compensation income.
 Any such deduction will be subject to the limitations of Section 162(m) of the Code.